duckietown/book-devmanual-lx/src/consume/01-duckietown-lx-environment-setup.md

 dts setup mkcert
 ```

-## 4 - The `Braitenberg` LX
+## 4 - The `ROS-Basics` LX

-The following pages use the **Braitenberg** LX as a running example.
+The following pages use the **ROS-Basics** LX as a running example.

-Fork and clone the [`Braitenberg`](https://github.com/duckietown/lx-braitenberg) repository to follow along.
+Fork and clone the [`ros-basics`](https://github.com/duckietown/lx-ros-basics) repository to follow along.

 1. To store changes while retaining the ability to pull updates from the canonical repository, create a personal fork.
-Press "Fork" in the top right corner of the [lx-braitenberg](https://github.com/duckietown/lx-braitenberg) repository page on GitHub.
+Press "Fork" in the top right corner of the [lx-ros-basics](https://github.com/duckietown/lx-ros-basics) repository page on GitHub.
-   The new repository fork will appear in the GitHub repository list as: `<GITHUB_USERNAME>/lx-braitenberg`
+   The new repository fork will appear in the GitHub repository list as: `<GITHUB_USERNAME>/lx-ros-basics`

 Then clone the forked repository.
-Replace `<GITHUB_USERNAME>` and `<LEARNING_EXPERIENCE>` (e.g., `braitenberg`) in the command below:
+Replace `<GITHUB_USERNAME>` and `<LEARNING_EXPERIENCE>` (e.g., `ros-basics`) in the command below:

 ```bash
 git clone -b ente git@github.com:<GITHUB_USERNAME>/lx-<LEARNING_EXPERIENCE>